s-nlp/detox/README.md

 We suggest two models:
 - **CondBERT** --- a BERT-based model which identifies toxic words in a text and replaces them with neutral synonyms
-- **ParaGeDi** --- a paraphraser-based model which re-generates a text
+- **ParaGeDi** --- a paraphraser-based model which re-generates a text using additional style-informed LMs

 ## CondBERT